ROCm/tensorcast/docs/codebook.md

 e2m1   | 39, 43, 47, 51, 55, 59, 63

 These are the indices that are shifted down by a number specified by the offset indicated by the modifier.
-The default offset for e2m1 is 3 (which results in the values before the shift to the top, i.e. pure e2m1fnuz).
+The default offset for e2m1 is depends on the compute datatype (which results in the values before the shift to the top, i.e. pure e2m1fnuz).
 Otherwise, the offset is in [0, 9], and each index is decremented by that offset.

 >Note that adjacent fp4 values will not have the same ratio (75% or 50%) after being shifted by index.